COVID-19 Testing and Treatment in London and Middlesex County

 If you were NOT tested at the London COVID-19 Clinical Assessment Centre, contact the location where you were tested.

 Travel-Related Testing Information

 For more information about travel-related testing click here.
 Contact your local pharmacy for COVID-19 testing locations for international travel.

 COVID-19 Antiviral Treatments

 What are COVID-19 antiviral treatments?

 COVID-19 antiviral treatments work by reducing the replication of the COVID-19 virus.
-This can reduce the body's inflammatory response to the initial viral replication which benefits an individual as the inflammatory response can cause poor outcomes in people.
+This can reduce the body's inflammatory response which is beneficial as the inflammatory response can cause poor outcomes in people.
 The antiviral treatments listed below approved by Health Canada.

 - Remdesivir: an antiviral medication that must be taken intravenously at a designated clinic and that must be taken within seven days of the start of symptoms.

-They are available for free by prescription to people with COVID-19 who are at a higher risk of severe illness and hospitalization due to COVID-19.
+Antiviral treatments are available for free by prescription to people with COVID-19 who are at a higher risk of severe illness and hospitalization due to COVID-19.
 For more information about antiviral and other treatments that are available to people who are eligible visit: covid-19.ontario.ca/covid-19-treatments.